Skip to Content

 Located inside the grounds of Saint Columba’s Church in the village of Kells, these ancient structures have successfully stood the test of time.

-And, while it’s often the Kells round tower that steals the show, the High Crosses really are stunning.
+And, while it’s often the Kells round tower that steals the show, the High Crosses really are magnificent.

 In the guide below, you’ll discover everything from the history of the Kells round tower to where to park and what to see nearby.